 John named his wines Paravel, after the castle of Cair Paravel which was the capital of the Kingdom of Narnia in author C.S.
 Lewis’ The Chronicles of Narnia children’s fantasy books.
 This name is a nod to both imagination and the realities of life.
 The image of the castle on his label was drawn by Ben Henry (of the Henry Brother’s Ranch) and the butterflies represent his family.

-For more information about this tiny producer and to join the mailing list, visit: www.paravelwines.com
+For more information about this tiny producer, to purchase current release wines and to join the mailing list or wine club, visit: www.paravelwines.com

 Leave a Reply